awsdocs/amazon-s3-developer-guide/doc_source/NotificationHowTo.md

 ## How to enable event notifications<a name="how-to-enable-disable-notification-intro"></a>

 Enabling notifications is a bucket\-level operation; that is, you store notification configuration information in the *notification* subresource associated with a bucket\.
+After creating or changing the bucket notification configuration, typically you need to wait 5 minutes for the changes to take effect\.
 You can use any of the following methods to manage notification configuration:
 + **Using the Amazon S3 console**

   The console UI enables you to set a notification configuration on a bucket without having to write any code\.
 For more information, see [How Do I Enable and Configure Event Notifications for an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/enable-event-notifications.html) in the *Amazon Simple Storage Service Console User Guide*\.